MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### Can I convert the trial to a paid license?

 Dynamics 365 Connected Spaces is currently offered for Preview.
-When the product is released (GA), you'll be able to convert the trial to a paid license.
+When the product is released for general availability (GA), you'll be able to convert the trial to a paid license.

 ### What are the trial limits and quotas?